sjovanovic/xpull/README.md

 Pull to refresh jQuery plugin for iOS and Android

+This is one of the pull to refresh plugins for the web.
+What distinguishes it from the others is that it is lightweight, extremely easy to use and optimized for both Android (mobile Chrome browser) and iOS (mobile safari).
+All animations and graphics are pure CSS3.
+Angular friendly.

 >This plugin was initially made for [Spreya app](http://spreya.com/ "Spreya")

 ### Demo: